Stabilizing black-box model selection with the inflated argmax: Our approach

 \begin{theorem} (Adapted from \citet[][Theorem 17]{Soloff2024}.)
 For any model selection procedure~$\selection\circ\mathcal{A}$, our method $\textnormal{argmax}^\varepsilon \circ\widetilde{A}_{K, B}$ satisfies model selection stability at instability level

 where $\rho = \frac{K}{n}$ for subbagging and $\rho = 1-(1-\frac{1}{n})^K$ for bagging. \end{theorem}

-\textbf{The main use for this theorem is that the user can choose a tolerable worst-case instability $\delta$ for their model selection, input the known parameters of the problem} (i.e., $|M^+|$ candidate models, $K$ samples per bag, $n$ total samples, and $B$ bags)\textbf{, and directly solve for the $\varepsilon$ that should be used for argmax$^\varepsilon$.}
+The proof immediately follows from the proof presented in \citet{Soloff2024}. \textbf{The main use for this theorem is that the user can choose a tolerable worst-case instability $\delta$ for their model selection, input the known parameters of the problem} (i.e., $|M^+|$ candidate models, $K$ samples per bag, $n$ total samples, and $B$ bags)\textbf{, and directly solve for the $\varepsilon$ that should be used for argmax$^\varepsilon$.}

 Recall that $\varepsilon$ determines how much we inflate the argmax, so when it's smaller, the inflated argmax is closer to the standard argmax.
 Accordingly, when $\varepsilon$ is smaller, \cref{thm:main} gives a larger $\delta$, reflecting a weaker stability guarantee.
 Further, note that the instability level $\delta$ decreases (i.e., stability increases) by decreasing the bag size $K$ and increasing the number $B$ of bags.
 The size of our model class $|M^+|$ has only a small influence on the level of instability of our procedure.
 For example, when there are two models, $|M^+| = 2$, the factor $1-\frac{1}{|M^+|} = \frac{1}{2}$, giving a constant-factor boost in stability over the case where $M^+$ is countably infinite, where $1-\frac{1}{|M^+|}$ becomes~$1$.
 This theoretical result is the first to provide theoretical guarantees for model selection stability that is agnostic to the underlying models, base algorithm, and data distribution.